cloudflare/cloudflare-docs/content/r2/examples/cloudflare-access.md

 {{</Aside>}}

-You will need to [connect a custom domain](/r2/buckets/public-buckets/#connect-a-bucket-to-a-custom-domain) to your bucket in order to configure it as an Access application:
+You will need to [connect a custom domain](/r2/buckets/public-buckets/#connect-a-bucket-to-a-custom-domain) to your bucket in order to configure it as an Access application.
+Make sure the custom domain **is the same domain** you entered when configuring your Access policy.

-1. Go to **R2** and select your bucket.
-2. On the bucket page, select **Settings**.
-3. Under **Public access** > **Custom Domains**, select **Connect Domain**.
-5. Enter the domain name you want to connect to and select **Continue**.
-This **must be the same domain** as you entered when configuring your Access policy, above.
-6. Review the new record that will be added to the DNS table and select **Connect Domain**.

-Once your domain is connected and active (typically within a few minutes), you can then test your Access policy.
+{{<render file="_custom-domain-steps.md">}}

 ## 4. Test your Access policy